 Tinsley: The basement I rented to students and working people just like I do now.
 I rent to working people and students upstairs.
 I have a working man.
 Now I've had two student girls, white.
 I've had more white students than I had blacks, but I've had . . .
 See I don't discriminate.
 The university does not allow you to anyway, and so I don't know whether you're white or black until you get here.
 I kind of detect it in the voice or something, and they don't know a lot of times.
 And some of them like the places, but I can see in their face that they're not used to living with blacks and they'll say, "Well, I'll call you back."
-See, well, I'm used to that, you know.
-And I can tell when one is really pleased and don't care, just long as he gets through school and in a decent place.
+See, well, care, just long as he gets through school and in a decent place.
 And I've had graduate teachers.
 See, they're graduate students and they have been teaching and they come back to work on their masters degree, men and women.
 So I'm very familiar with all of that.